-Depending on specification, your tourer may be fitted with a 40w solar panel and regulator.
-This solar panel and regulator may provide additional 12v power whenever sunlight is available to the panel, and this will be directed to the leisure battery whether the control panel is ON or OFF, and regardless of the position of the SYSTEM SHUTDOWN button.
+Your tourer is fitted with a 40W or 60W solar panel and regulator.
+This solar panel and regulator will provide additional 12v power whenever sunlight is available to the panel, and this will be directed to the leisure battery whether the control panel is ON or OFF, and regardless of the position of the SYSTEM SHUTDOWN button.
 If a factory fitted alarm system is present, that alarm will in turn be able to use the leisure battery as a power supply.
 Conditions allowing, the system keeps the leisure battery 'topped up' during storage, and will provide a daily boost to the leisure battery when camping without a mains 230V supply.